the therapist

 Tipping is never expected.
 My pricing is all-inclusive; it covers any extras like aromatherapy and CBD, and it reflects both my expenses and the true value of my time.

-Massage therapists have been advocating to be recognized as healthcare professionals, not just service providers.
+Massage therapists have been advocating to be recognized as healthcare professionals for many years.
 I personally prefer to be seen in that light, similar to how you wouldn’t tip your doctor or therapist.

-What means the most to me is your continued support, whether that’s booking sessions regularly, sharing kind words in a review or referrals.
+What means the most to me is your continued support; booking sessions regularly, sharing kind words in a review, or referrals.
 If you ever choose to leave a tip, I’ll always appreciate the gesture, but please know it’s not required.

 -